pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 ```

 While the library does a lot of the work for you, this is still a lot of manual work you need to do
-in order to test every aspect of your macro!
+in order to test every aspect of your macro.

-## Automatically asserting more at once
+## A even better `assertMacro`

 MacroTesting 0.2.0 takes care of these details for you, automatically, all at once.
 If we re-run the
 original assertion: